 - supplying visual or concrete aids throughout the school day.

-Small groups or one-to-one support is also provided from teacher aides and special education teachers and case managers.
+Small groups or one-to-one support is also provided from teacher aides and inclusion education teachers.